perhenrik/ExtraHardMode/readme.md

 ## Setup

-By default the plugin is disabled for all worlds.
-You need to manually set the worlds where you want to have it enabled.

 ``` yaml
 Enabled Worlds: [world, world_nether]
 # or: (this is a comment in yaml and will be ignored)